jadeforrest/blog/content/posts/2021-03-06--use-okrs-to-drive-equity/index.md

 ## OKRs are a good way to ensure you're making progress

-OKRs can be a way to drive improvements in equity.
+[Objectives and key results](https://en.wikipedia.org/wiki/Objectives_and_key_results) (OKRs), or other [goal frameworks](/advice-for-using-goal-frameworks/), can be a way to drive improvements in equity.
 Executives and leaders pay attention to OKRs every day (or they should).
 So it can be a way to ensure that the company is improving in this dimension.
-This ultimately can lead to higher retention for everyone.
+And this can result in higher retention, and a greater ability to attract candidates to your company.

 Smaller things can be done without OKRs.
-But for work that requires real programs to make them happen, OKRs can make sure htey get the attention they deserve.
+But for work that requires real programs to make them happen, OKRs can make sure they get the attention they deserve.

 ## Improvements stack up over time